JakubPetriska/acpc-python-client/README.md

 ## Sample code
-The `example_agent.py` in the root of this repository contains simple random agent for Heads-Up Limit Hold'em written using the wrapper.
+The `random_agent.py` in the root of this repository contains simple random agent written using the wrapper which can be used for any poker game supported by ACPC infrastructure.
+The accompanying file `random_agent.limit.2.sh` is an example of agent launching script for Heads-Up Limit Hold'em which is passed to dealer.

 ## Agent testing